kouks/gaem/docs/index.md

 The `key` level will be uncapped.
 Players can go as high as they please, want or are able to.
 Reward `power level` will however eventually cap at the `season` max.
 If we consider that each `key` drop rewards at `key_pl - 5`, rewards would stop scaling at level 21 `key`, or in this example, 205 `power level`.
 Note that this is higher than the `season` max `power level` so the scaling formula needs to be adjusted here.

-NPC in the `hub` will be providing service to drop your `key` by 1 level, but reroll its `expedition` set.
+NPC in the `hub` will be providing service to drop your `key` by 1 level, but reroll its `expedition` set (or not, that could be chosen by the player).

 > This could have some notion of weekly rewards based on how high keys and how many you've completed.
 Maybe cap direct key rewards at lower power level and you'd only get to max power level through these weekly rewards.